Optimizing PDFs for ADA and WCAG Compliance: A Comprehensive Guide

 5. Set Document Language

-Specifying the primary language in a PDF’s properties enables screen readers to use the correct pronunciation.
+Specifying the primary language in a PDF’s properties enables screen readers to use correct pronunciation.
 This can be set automatically in Acrobat’s Accessibility Checker or manually via document properties.

 6. Test with Accessibility Tools